su2code/su2code.github.io/_tutorials/design_features/Inviscid_2D_Unconstrained_NACA0012.md

 - Temperature = 273.15 K
 - Mach number = 0.8

 While more advanced design problems can be selected, such as those containing flow and/or geoemtric constraints, we will consider a simple unconstrained drag minimization problem here to get started.
-Please note that, becuase this is a 2D Euler problem without constratins, the expected minimmum drag is going to be zero (or a small value due to numerical error in the spatial integration of the equation).
-To achive that theoretical minimum will depend on the selected design variables and the hability of the optimizer to identify a global minimum.
+Please note that, because this is a 2D Euler problem without constraints, the expected minimum drag is going to be zero (or a small value due to numerical error in the spatial integration of the equation).
+To achieve that theoretical minimum will depend on the selected design variables and the ability of the optimizer to identify a global minimum.

 ### Mesh Description